Power In Prayer

 Matthew 6:10

 Making time for private prayer and study is also important to developing our individual relationship with Christ.
-In Gethsemane, Jesus was saddened that his friend could not pray with him for just one hour.
+In the garden of Gethsemane, Jesus was saddened when his friend could not pray with him for just one hour.
 When is the last time you found an hour to spend with the Lord?
-Would he be disappointed in you, like he was with his disciples in Gethsemane?
 (Matthew 26:40)

 There is no set formula or method to follow for spending time with the Lord.
 What matters is that our heart desires to commune with him, and that we spend time doing it.
 Some find it helpful to read a chapter of scripture every day.
 Others like to use guided devotional books.
-Some write down the prayer requests and Sunday service and take time to pray for each one during the week.
-Whether you find time on your lunch break, in the morning when you wake up, or in the evening before bed, wherever you can find time to set aside, you will find spending time with the Lord to be rewarding.
+Some people write down the prayer requests from Sunday service and take time to pray for each request during the week.
+Whether you find time on your lunch break, or in the morning when you wake up, or in the evening before bed, wherever you can find time to set aside for prayer, you will find spending time with the Lord to be rewarding.

 Victory: A Prayer of the Puritans